Consumer Medicine Information

 If you become pregnant while taking this medicine, tell your doctor immediately.

-If you are about to have any blood tests, tell your doctor that you have been given this medicine.
+If you are about to have any blood tests, tell your doctor that you have been given

 It may interfere with the results of some tests.